duanegoodner/lstm_adversarial_attack/README.md

 ## **Getting Started**

 ### **📌 Viewing Documentation**
-The full documentation, including detailed descriptions of the methodology and implementation, is contained in the **project Jupyter notebook**.
+The full documentation, including detailed descriptions of the methodology and implementation, is contained in the project Jupyter notebook.
+If using the notebook purely for informational purposes (and not for running project code), you can:
-- If using the notebook purely for informational purposes, you can view it **directly in Google Colab**:
+-  View it directly Google Colab:
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/duanegoodner/lstm_adversarial_attack/blob/main/notebooks/icu_deep_learning.ipynb)
 - Alternatively, open the file [`./notebooks/icu_deep_learning.ipynb`](notebooks/icu_deep_learning.ipynb) in your preferred notebook viewer.

 ### **🚀 Running the Project**
-- To run the project code, follow the instructions in [SETUP.md](SETUP.md) for **setting up and running in a containerized environment**.
+- To run the project code, follow the instructions in [SETUP.md](SETUP.md) for setting up and running in a containerized environment.

 ## **Acknowledgement of Prior Studies**